Sudeep8708/Responsible_Citizen_Web_App/README.md

 # Responsible_Citizen_Web_App

 This application lets you to protect your environment/locality in a fun, social, playful way !
 Providing you with small tasks every day, Do complete all tasks and earn your badges, becoming a Responsible Citizen.

+"Never doubt that a small group of thoughtful, committed citizens can change the world;
+Indeed, it is the only thing that ever has..."

+Note: This is a project submitted for the hackathon "Backyard-Hacks 2.0" conducted by MLH.

 The Dependencies that I have used to build this project are: